-If you love making waffles, then try our Light & Fluffy Lemon Blueberry Waffles, and our Strawberry Chocolate Chip Waffles.
-These are just as easy and delicious!
+If you enjoy making waffles, then try our Light & Fluffy Lemon Blueberry Waffles, and our Strawberry Chocolate Chip Waffles varieties.

 For this recipe, you will only need 2 spices!
 These two spices will make these waffles taste amazing!
 The flavors of warm spices really pop in them, making them irresistible.